njericha/SedimentSourceAnalysis.jl/Readme.md

 ## How setup the environment

 ### In Browser
-1. Go to TODO UPDATE: https://njericha-friendly-trout-qv6vq4pq9jq3xgq4.github.dev/
+1. Go to TODO UPDATE: https://github.com/codespaces/njericha-expert-space-goggles-96w695j9q5g274r7
 2. Open the command palett with `Ctrl+Shift+P` (Windows) or `Cmd+Shift+P` (Mac)
-3. Enter `>julia: Start REPL`
+3. Enter `>Julia: Start REPL`
 4. In the REPL, resolve any dependency issues with `pkg> resolve` (use `julia> ]` to get to the package manager)

+Run one of the example files by opening the file and pressing the triangular "run" button, or `>Julia: Execute active File in REPL`.

 **OR**
 ### On your own device